-Marin County, a magnificent place to call home…
+Marin County, CA, a magnificent place to call home…

 Having moved to the Bay Area in 1990 and to Marin in 1996, I count my blessings every day for having landed here!
 There is nowhere else that combines the business growth and innovation, cutting edge technology, progressive thinking, cultural diversity, breathtaking beauty, all year outdoor lifestyle and near perfect weather quite like the Bay Area.
-I never tire of Marin’s breathtaking, ever changing beauty: you will understand what I mean when you visit my Photo Gallery with over 1,500 photos of Marin and each of its gorgeous neighborhoods.
-Whether you are a buyer or a seller, I am dedicated to your real estate success in Marin County and I have gathered a wealth of information to help you discover Marin’s neighborhoods and real estate and keep up with the inventory of homes for sale in each Marin City.
+I never tire of Marin’s breathtaking, ever changing beauty: you will understand what I mean when you visit my Photo Gallery with over 1,500 photos of Marin and each of its gorgeous neighborhoods and watch Whether you are a buyer or a seller, I am dedicated to your real estate success in Marin County and I have gathered a wealth of information to help you discover Marin’s neighborhoods and real estate and keep up with the inventory of homes for sale in each Marin City.

 Marin County is renowned throughout California and the nation for its scenic splendor, pristine and rugged beauty, and year-round mild weather.
 Its small town charm coupled with big city style and sophistication contributes to make Marin anything but your average suburb.
 Marin County: accessibility to San Francisco, San Francisco Airport and more makes it a very desirable place to live in the Bay Area.
 As a result, Marin is one of the most sought after residential areas in the country, each of its communities offering a special and unique kind of appeal, charm and lifestyle.
-Cool and occasionally foggy, sophisticated and elegant in its Southern shores, warm and sunny and more rustic further North, trendy, funky, home to aging hippies, artists, rock musicians, actors, directors, art, wine and jazz festivals, historic places, world class dining, outdoor cafes and restaurants, daily farmers’ markets, towering redwoods, first class shopping, art galleries, hiking and biking trails gallore - Marin is all this and much more… It is also a dog’s paradise with miles of hiking trails and dog friendly beaches.
+Cool and occasionally foggy, sophisticated and elegant in its Southern shores, warm and sunny and more rustic further North, trendy, funky, home to aging hippies, artists, rock musicians, actors, directors, art, wine and jazz festivals, historic places, world class dining, outdoor cafes and restaurants, daily farmers’ markets, towering redwoods, first class shopping, art galleries, hiking and biking trails galore – Marin is all this and much more… It is also a dog’s paradise with miles of hiking trails and dog friendly beaches.
 A picture is worth a thousand words, so before you read on, watch a video of Marin here.

 Thanks to the improved economy Marin’s population has grown at a faster pace in 2014.
 Marin County’s 2014 population is estimated at 260,750.
-Marin typically leads the state with the highest household median income for the 2009 tax year at $108,465.
-Marin County sectoral employment strengths are trade, transportation and utilities, State and local government, leisure and hospitality, professional, scientific and technical services, and educational and health services.
+Marin typically leads the state with the highest average income.
+Marin County’s sectorial employment strengths are trade, transportation and utilities, State and local government, leisure and hospitality, professional, scientific and technical services, and educational and health services.

-Some of Marin’s estate ranks among the most expensive in the country, more specifically Belvedere’s mansions that generally rank in the top ten Forbes’ most expensive zip code list in the country, coming in 8th in 2010.
+Some of Marin County’s real estate ranks among the most expensive in the country, more specifically Belvedere’s mansions that generally rank in the top ten of Forbe’s most expensive zip code list in the country.

 One of nine Bay Area counties, Marin County is linked to San Francisco by the Golden Gate Bridge and to the East Bay by the Richmond-San Rafael Bridge.
 It is bordered on the north and northeast by Sonoma County and on the west by the Pacific Ocean.
 The 520 square miles of Marin offer a wide variety of topography, climate, and vegetation, from the tidal flats of the coastline to the slopes of Mount Tamalpais rising 2,600 feet above sea level; from the dense stands of towering redwood and pine to the inland grasslands and exposed rocky areas, and the coastal fogs that temper the warm inland temperatures in summer.